"Real life has surface noise".

-Photography and Digital Photographic Art and indeed the act of creating art is, for me a cathartic and essential practice that helps me to deal with, come to terms with and overcome the obvious lifelong limitations that my conditions have imposed upon me.
+Photography and Digital Photographic Art and indeed the act of creating art is for me a cathartic and essential practice that helps me to deal with and overcome the limitations that my conditions have imposed upon me.

 I promoted live music events including the first live performance in Scotland from Test Dept at Sir Henry Wood Hall / Scottish National Orchestra Centre.
 For a few years I curated events for the New Visions International Film, Video and Media Festival including performances from Ambient masters Tuu and Sound Artist Max Eastley.

-For over twenty years I was a freelance Graphic Designer within the arts sector in Scotland working with a broad range of clients including Pan African Arts, Scottish Academy of Asian Arts, Trongate 103, James Caird Scholarship Trust, Variant Magazine, Matters Magazine, Free Association Magazine, New Media Scotland, Glasgow School of Art, Scottish Sculpture Trust, Yorkhill Childrens Hospital / NHS Trust and D.O.R Records London.
+For over twenty years I was a freelance Graphic Designer within the arts sector in Scotland working with a broad range of clients including Glasgow School of Art, Pan African Arts, Scottish Academy of Asian Arts, Trongate 103, James Caird Scholarship Trust, Variant Magazine, Matters Magazine, Free Association Magazine, New Media Scotland, Scottish Sculpture Trust, Yorkhill Childrens Hospital / NHS Trust and D.O.R Records.

-For sixteen years I was based at Street Level Photoworks (a lens based media gallery) in Glasgow and worked with a large number of photographers and artists in prepping their work for exhibition, retouching prints and negatives, formatting work for print, designing exhibition catalogues and publications and maintaining the website.
+For sixteen of those years I was based at Street Level Photoworks (a lens based media gallery) in Glasgow and worked with a large number of photographers and artists in prepping their work for exhibition, retouching prints and negatives, formatting work for print, designing exhibition catalogues, publications and the website.
 Many photographers left a lasting impression and some were inspirational.